The Ultimate Digital Adoption Guide

 While this also varies depending on the platform and vendor, our DAP measures outcomes so it can answer questions like the following:

-- Which user groups are taking more than 5 minutes to request absence?
+• Which user groups are taking more than five minutes to request absence?

-- Which process in Workday has the most rework?
+• Which process within the application has the most rework?

 And when you’re able to answer these questions, you’re able to reveal real value and report on digital adoption in a way that matters to your business, not just your project.
-Crucially, this also unlocks the ability to find and fix issues before they are even reported.
+Crucially, DAPs also unlock the ability to find and fix issues before they are even reported via a number of ‘spot-the-problem-dashboards’ which highlight sticking points within applications.

 How to prioritize digital adoption